JueK3y/Instagram-automated-commenting/README.md

 <br>By downloading and using the program you automatically accept the EULA.
 <br>Violations of the EULA can and will be legally punished._

+### Disclaimer
+_The program has been carefully created and often tested.
+Nevertheless, damage may occur.
+<br>I as the author am not responsible for any possible damage caused by the program.
+<br>The respective user is liable for himself, even if the respective Instagram account is blocked due to the use of the program._

 _@2020 - 2021 by [JueK3y](https://juek3y.com)_

 ###### _DO NOT modify and reupload the program.<br>DO NOT indicate used program sections as your own._